nicozanf/web2py-pyinstaller/HOWTO-modules.md

 ## Differences and Troubleshooting

-What's different and problematic in the 'running from binary' mode is that you cannot use pip (or similar) for installing modules inside.
+What's different and problematic in the 'running from binary' mode is that it's not so easy to install modules inside them.
+You have the following options:

-You instead have to pip-install them on a full system (that has python of the same version of the binary one) and manually copy the related files inside the binary folders.
-For complex module like pandas, you also have to copy all the files for the related pre-requisites - and possibly test them one by one.
+- **manual copy**: you can pip-install them on a full system (that has python of the same version of the binary one) and manually copy the related files inside the binary folders.
+For complex module, you also have to copy all the files for the related pre-requisites - and possibly test them one by one.
+- **pip install**: on a full system (that has python of the same version of the binary one) you can open a shell and go to the web2py folder.
+Here, you can issue the command `pip install -t site-packages <package_name>` or even `pip install -t applications/myapp/modules <package_name>`.
+This works fine for simple modules like numpy ;-) - thank rāma <ranjeev.hs@gmail.com> for this suggestion!

 Unfortunately, this could fail; expecially if the modules contains binary files.
 In this case, the last resort is to try to compile the binary version by yourself  from a working web2py source - following the instructions on my repository and specifying your additional needed modules.
 Maybe PyInstaller will play the module dependency game better than you ;-)